Tags › SIPVicious PRO

 Executive summary (TL;DR)

 While heavily testing SIPVicious PRO for bugs, we encountered an unexpected crash in Asterisk.
-We reported this to the Asterisk team, who recently issued a fix.
-If you’re a vendor, you too can beta test SIPVicious PRO!
+We reported this to the Asterisk team, who issued a fix.
+(Update February 4, 2026: SIPVicious PRO is an internal tool and is not sold or licensed.)

 How the Asterisk crash was found